nlauchande/shuri/capstore_proposal.md

 - id - the id of a training/test set
 - var0..var199 - unitentified numeric features presented on the dataset.

+_Files provided_

+1. Training dataset:
+Description : Dataset to be used for training.
+Filename : train.csv
+Number of rows : 200000
+Number of collumns : 202 [id + target + var0..var199 ]
+Target Variable : 0 - Customer didn't make transaction 1 - Customer made transaction

+2. Test dataset
+Description : Dataset to be submitted .
+Filename : test.csv
+Number of rows : 200000
+Number of collumns : 201 [id + var0..var199 ]
+Target Variable : N/A

+3. Submission Sample
+Description : Sample dataset to be used during submission.
+Filename : sample.csv
+Number of rows : 200000
+Number of collumns : 2 [id + target ]
+Target Variable : 0 - Customer didn't make transaction 1 - Customer made transaction

+4. Target class distribution

+Target distribution ( Percentage Wise )
+0    0.89 %
+1    0.11 %

+Percentage distribution
+0 +++++++++
+1 +

+A clear class imbalance issue with regards to the target need that needs to be addressed during modelling and data preparation phase.

 There is no hint on the datasets on the meaning of the features so exploratory analysis on variable ranking and importance needs to be considered.

 ### Solution Statement